adibaiitju/adibaiitju/README.md

 **Abstract:**

-This research investigates the effectiveness of neurofeedback (NF) as a treatment for attention deficit hyperactivity disorder (ADHD) in children and adults across various age groups.
-It aims to determine whether NF can effectively alleviate symptoms of inattention, hyperactivity, and impulsivity associated with ADHD.

-**Methodology:**

-- **Participant Selection:** The study included children aged six to eighteen years old, representing different age groups.
-- **Data Collection:** Electroencephalogram (EEG) data was collected from participants using 19 channels to assess ADHD symptoms and intellectual abilities.
-- **Treatment Intervention:** Participants diagnosed with ADHD underwent NF treatment, which involved training to regulate brain activity.
-- **Outcome Measurement:** The effects of NF on inattention and hyperactivity/impulsivity were statistically analyzed to determine practical significance.
+Online addiction to social media, video games, and other kinds of online pleasure is a 1 common symptom of attention deficit hyperactivity disorder (ADHD).
+This neurodevelopmental 2 disease affects many American children.
+New and better ADHD treatments, such as neurofeedback 3 (NF), are being actively investigated by researchers.
+The goal of this research is to determine whether 4 NF is effective in treating ADHD in children and adults of varying ages.
+Children as young as 5 six years old and as old as eighteen years old were among the several age groups represented in 6 this study.
+None of the students who underwent an electroencephalogram (EEG) with 19 channels 7 showed signs of ADHD or above-average intellect.
+This meta-analysis set out to determine whether 8 NF helped children with ADHD who had been officially diagnosed with symptoms of inattention, 9 hyperactivity, and impulsivity.
+The effects on inattention and hyperactivity/impulsivity were both 10 statistically and practically significant, according to the results.
+In the end, we want to use EEG-based 11 databases and a variety of approaches to build prototypes for online classroom monitoring and 12 performance assessments.

-**Key Findings:**
+**Research Findings:**

-- **EEG Results:** None of the participants showed signs of ADHD or above-average intellect based on EEG data.
-- **Effectiveness of NF:** NF was found to be statistically and practically significant in reducing symptoms of inattention and hyperactivity/impulsivity in children diagnosed with ADHD.
-- **Implications:** The research suggests the potential use of EEG-based databases and various approaches to develop prototypes for online classroom monitoring and performance assessments, indicating broader applications beyond NF treatment for ADHD.

-**Conclusion:**

-The findings indicate that NF holds promise as an effective treatment for ADHD symptoms in children.
-Additionally, the study highlights the potential for utilizing EEG-based data and innovative approaches for developing tools to support online classroom monitoring and performance assessments.
-- Research Findings: The results of this survey show that smartphone conflicts harm relationship satisfaction but not communication quality.
-It was revealed that communication quality does not directly bring a negative impact on life satisfaction, but it directly affects relationship satisfaction, which, in turn, harms life satisfaction.
+The research findings on the development of a neurofeedback approach for ADHD children reveal promising outcomes in managing symptoms and improving attentional control.
+Through targeted neurofeedback training, children with ADHD exhibit enhanced self-regulation abilities, reduced impulsivity, and improved attention span.
+The neurofeedback protocol enables participants to learn to modulate their brain activity, leading to significant improvements in attentional and behavioral outcomes over time.
+Moreover, the findings suggest that neurofeedback interventions offer a non-invasive and effective alternative to traditional pharmacological treatments, emphasizing the potential of neurofeedback as a valuable therapeutic tool for ADHD management in children.

+**Keywords:**

+ ADHD, Neuro Feedback, Neurobehavioral Disorders, Electroencephalograms, Machine 14 Learning, Deep Learning, Artificial Intelligence.

   **Contributions:**